saolalab/clawforce/README.md

 └──────────────────────────────────────────────────────────────────────────────┘
 ```

-Each agent worker runs in a **fully isolated Docker container** with its own filesystem, network stack, and resource limits.
+Each agent worker runs in a **fully isolated container** (Docker or Podman) with its own filesystem, network stack, and resource limits.
 The control plane multiplexes all communication through a single WebSocket hub — no HTTP ports exposed per agent.

 ### Agent Lifecycle